wajahat-alikhan/wajahat-alikhan.github.io/README.md

-I am MS-PhD combined student at Kyung Hee University, in the department of Computer Science and Engineering.
+I am MS-PhD combined student at Kyung Hee University, South Korea in the department of Computer Science and Engineering.

-I am doing research in the PerCV Lab in the multimodal domain.
+I am doing research in PerCV Lab in the multimodal domain, specifically the representation, alignment and transfer challenge of multimodalities.